-Chas specializes in fiduciary, business torts and federal statutory litigation.
+Chas specializes in fiduciary, business torts, and federal statutory litigation.
 However, he has handled the full array of business disputes.
-For example, he has counseled and defended business clients facing fiduciary, director and officer liability, corporate governance, entity control, financial, government procurement, civil fraud, contract, business tort, unfair competition, trade secret, intellectual property, civil Racketeering Influenced and Corrupt Organizations (RICO) Act, professional liability, ERISA, securities, real estate, and employment-related claims.
+For example, he has counseled and defended business clients facing fiduciary, director and officer liability, corporate governance, entity control, financial, government procurement, civil fraud, contract and breach of contract cases, business tort, unfair competition, trade secret, intellectual property, civil Racketeering Influenced and Corrupt Organizations (RICO) Act, professional liability, ERISA, securities, real estate, breach of fiduciary duty, and employment-related claims.
 Many of his cases have involved federal statutory claims, transnational discovery, and parallel federal bankruptcy proceedings.

 Chas’s clients have included: financial institutions, technology companies, accounting firms, law firms, government contractors, corporations, partnerships, and business professionals.

-Prior to joining Bean Kinney & Korman, Chas was a member and a business litigator at Miller & Chevalier Chartered in Washington D.C. for 22 years.
+Prior to joining Bean Kinney & Korman, Chas was a member and a business litigation attorney at Miller & Chevalier Chartered in Washington D.C. for 22 years.
 Throughout his practice, Chas has been dedicated to client service, first and foremost.

 - (Pro Bono Litigation; Federal Constitutional Litigation) Lead counsel in federal district court civil rights action seeking injunctive relief preventing the execution of a federal prisoner suffering from severe cognitive conditions pursuant to Ford v.
 Wainwright , 477 U.S. 399 (1986); successfully obtained preliminary injunctive relief in federal district court that was affirmed unanimously by federal appellate court; preliminary injunction was ultimately vacated in the U.S. Supreme Court by a 5-4 majority without explanation (2019-20).